SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

    };
 ```

-With such a declaration, we gain access to the context of the calling instance via the `this` keyword.
+With such a declaration, we gain access to the context of the calling instance via the "**this**" keyword.

 We can then easily access indexes and other existing properties.